billvaglienti/ProtoGen/README.md

 - `name` : The name of the protocol.
 This will set the name of the primary header file for this protocol, and the generic packet utility functions.
 In this example (and elsewhere in this file) the name is "Demolink".

 - `file` : Optional attribute that gives the name of the source and header file name (.c and .h) that will be used for all code output except the primary header file, and any structures or packets which have their own `file` attribute.
+If the `file` attribute includes and extension it will be ignored.

 - `prefix` : A string that can be used to prepend structure and file names.
 This is typically left out, but if a single project uses multiple ProtoGen protocols then it may be useful to give them different prefixes to avoid namespace collisions.